Research catalogue

 The Proof and Trust Shock: What the BLS 2024-34 Projections Suggest About the Jobs Wall

-Using US Bureau of Labor Statistics projections, provides empirical grounding for the Jobs Wall concept — showing how graduate employment routes are narrowing in ways that standard labor market analysis tends to understate.
+Uses US Bureau of Labor Statistics projections to ground the Jobs Wall concept and show how graduate employment routes are narrowing in ways standard labor analysis can understate.

 2026 · Commentary